onyx-platform/onyx/doc/user-guide/environment.md

 #### Explanation

 There are a lot of options for how to run HornetQ in the cloud.
-If you want an educated understand of all of them, I recommend [the HornetQ 2.4.0-Final documentation](http://docs.jboss.org/hornetq/2.4.0.Final/docs/user-manual/html_single/).
+If you want to understand all of them, I recommend [the HornetQ 2.4.0-Final documentation](http://docs.jboss.org/hornetq/2.4.0.Final/docs/user-manual/html_single/).

 ##### ZooKeeper clustering